How to get started

 What gear/equipment you use is generally dictated by the event or range you will be on.
 There are multiple ways to outfit yourself.
 Choose what best fits your situation.

 A common misconception is that spending more = being better.
 Definitely not the case.
-There's a "trusted" list for a reason
+There's a "trusted" list below for a reason.

 DMR/SPR/Recce/GPR: A large or standard frame rifle with a low to medium power optic.
 Very capable in 2-600m engagements.
 Often pairs well with things like tripods, range finders.
 Think a 16" suppressed 5.56 or .308